 Pre-heating dishwashers are becoming popular.
 These systems take in water and then boost the temperature to even higher levels for an even better and more sanitary clean, and they do so without requiring you to boost the temperature coming from your water heater.
 We strongly recommend looking for a dishwasher that has a pre-heat system in it the next time you’re due for an upgrade or replacement.
 However, if that won’t be for quite some time, you may want to bump your water heater temperature up to 140 degrees.
 This will keep the water nice and hot for your dishwasher and still remain safe to use for most of your family members, provided you also use enough cold water to compensate.

 How Many People Live in Your Home?

 Everyone has their own temperature preferences when showering, but you can usually fine-tune this with the hot and cold water knobs.
 Those who want a hotter shower use a higher ratio of hot-to-cold water.
 Those who like showers cooler use a lower ratio.
 However, the temperature of the water that comes out of your water heater will also influence this.
 If the water that comes out of your heater is hotter, people will need less of it and more cold water to reach their ideal temperature.
 For cooler water heaters, people will need more hot water and less cold water to reach their target.

 This means that those who set their water temperature lower will also tend to run out of hot water faster.
 If you have a large home with several people living there, you should set your water temperature higher to make your hot water supply last longer.
 Smaller homes with fewer people living there can get away with a lower temperature, as they’re less likely to run out anyway.

-Need help with your water heater?
-Whether you need your thermostat replaced or a new heater installed, call the experts at H.L.
-Moe Co. at (818) 396-8002 today.
+Need help with your water heater in the Los Angeles area?
+Whether you need your thermostat replaced or a new water heater installed, call the experts at Moe Plumbing Services at (818) 396-8002 today.